 The manner in which regulations are implemented entails risks for Swisscom, which could have an adverse impact on the company’s financial position and results of operations.
 Sanctions by the Competition Commission could also reduce Swisscom’s operating results and cause reputational damage to the company.
 Finally, excessively high political demands threaten to fundamentally undermine the current com-petitive system.
 Swisscom’s wide range of business activities, coupled with the complexity of the applicable regulations, calls for an effective compliance management system (CMS).
 Swisscom’s central CMS covers the entire Group.
 It was redesigned in line with the ISO-37301 standard during the year under review.

-Geopolitical developments pose the risk of sustained inflation, shortages of goods or delays in deliveries, as well as recession or stagflation in general.
-The limited availability of goods and the shortage of various components can lead to increased costs, delivery delays and reduced deliveries.
+Geopolitical developments pose the risk of sustained inflation, shortages of goods or delays in deliveries, as well as recession in general.
+Changes in the geopolitical situation have brought the need to protect critical infrastructure to policymakers’ attention.
+A new motion is calling for the foundations to be laid for a potential ban on equipment from countries where the state exerts influence over industry.
 To enable it to respond appropriately to geopolitical developments, Swisscom reviews and implements measures on an ongoing basis.
 It also pursues a successful hedging strategy, thereby minimising the risk of losses that can arise as a result of fluctuating foreign exchange rates.

-Customer demand for broadband access is growing rapidly, as is the popularity of mobile devices and IP-based services (smartphones, IPTV, OTTs, etc.).
+Customer demand for broadband access is growing rapidly, as is the growing popularity of mobile devices and IP-based (Internet Protocol-based) services (smartphones, IPTV, OTTs, etc.).
 Swisscom faces tough competition from cable companies and other network operators as it strives to meet current and future customer needs and defend its own market share.
 The network expansion this necessitates calls for major investments.
 To mitigate financial risks and ensure optimum network coverage, network expansion is geared towards population density and customer demand.
+Swisscom enters into partnerships for network expansion.
 Substantial risks would arise if Swisscom were forced to spend more on network expansion than planned or if projected long-term earnings were to fall.
 Swisscom minimises the risks by adapting the broadband expansion of the access network to changing conditions and technical opportunities on an ongoing basis.

 The competitive dynamics in Italy carry risks that have a detrimental impact on Fastweb’s strategy and could jeopardise projected revenue growth as a result.
-In particular, risks may arise in connection with the entry of new competitors in the market.
+In particular, risks may arise in connection with the entry of new competitors in the market or market consolidation.
 Fastweb is countering this pressure by constantly adapting its services, organisation, processes and partnerships.
 Changes in the legal and regulatory environment can have a negative impact on business activities and thus on the value of the company.

-Usage of Swisscom’s services is heavily dependent on technical infrastructure such as communications networks and IT platforms.
+Usage of Swisscom Switzerland’s and Fastweb’s services is heavily dependent on technical infrastructure such as communications networks and IT platforms.
 Any major disruption to business operations poses a financial risk as well as a substantial reputational risk.
-Force majeure, natural disasters, human error, hardware or software failure, criminal acts by third parties (e.g. computer viruses, hacking) and the ever-growing complexity and interdependence of modern technologies can cause damage or interruption to operations.
+Force majeure, natural disasters, human error, hardware or software failure, criminal acts by third parties (e.g. computer viruses, hacking activities), power outages, power shortages and the ever-growing complexity and interdependence of modern technologies can cause damage or interruption to operations.
 Built-in redundancy, contingency plans, deputising arrangements, alternative locations, careful selection of suppliers and other measures are designed to ensure that Swisscom can deliver the level of service that customers expect at all times.
 As a systemically important company, Swisscom also wants to do its part to minimise the risk of a power shortage.

 Swisscom’s complex IT architecture entails risks during both the implementation and operating phases.
 These risks have the potential to delay the rollout of new services, result in additional costs and impact Swisscom’s competitiveness.
 The transformation is being closely monitored by the Group Executive Board.
 Changes and developments in technology, the economy and society interact to shape the area of Internet security because continuous innovations and the opportunities they bring lead not only to opportunities, but also to new risks.
 Despite the fact that preventing cyber attacks is becoming increasingly difficult due to the rise in the number of potential threats, the objective is to identify these risks at an early stage, systematically document them and take appropriate steps to sustainably reduce them.

 In the year under review, claims were again made that electromagnetic radiation (e.g. from mobile antennas or mobile handsets) is potentially harmful to health.
-Under the terms of the Ordinance on Non-Ionising Radiation (ONIR), Switzerland has adopted a precautionary principle and introduced limits for base stations that are ten times stricter than both those prescribed by the WHO and the legal provisions in neigh-bouring countries and that apply to all mobile frequencies (including 5G).
-The public’s wary attitude towards 5G, particularly if questions arise concerning locations for mobile communication antennas, is impeding Swisscom Switzerland’s network expansion.
-Even without stricter legislation, public concerns about the effects of electromagnetic radiation on the environment and health could further hamper the con-struction of wireless networks in the future and drive up costs.
+Under the terms of the Ordinance on Non-Ionising Radiation (ONIR), Switzerland has adopted a precautionary principle and introduced limits for base stations in sensitive areas such as homes, schools, hospitals and permanent workplaces that are ten times stricter than those prescribed by the WHO.
+The public’s wary attitude towards 5G, particularly if questions arise concerning locations for mobile communication antennas, is impeding Swisscom’s network expansion.
+Even without stricter legislation, public concerns about the effects of electromagnetic radiation on the environment and health could further hamper the construction of wireless networks in the future and drive up costs.

 Swisscom is exposed to foreign exchange changes which can impact the Group’s cash flows, financial result and equity.